inveniosoftware/invenio-archivematica/docs/usage.rst

    record.commit()
    db.session.commit()

-The created record must have the key ``$schema`` with the same value as the metadata type’s schema.

-Here, we have created a simple record with the following metadata:
+The schema of the new record must be the same as the schema that is used for the ``SipMetadataType`` that is defined during the `initialization`_.
+The new record contains one file, ``crab.txt``, that contains the words "head crab" and is created with the this metadata:

 .. code:: json